 Our semantic memories are built for Big Data; they learn from all available text data and are always online.
 If you invent a new word and start using it on social media, our models will have learnt it in a matter of minutes.
 The same goes for new languages: as long as there are texts available, we can learn a semantic memory for that language.
 All this is made possible by clever engineering and the use of hyperdimensional representations.

-Would you like to sneak a peak into the wordspaces we have online at the moment?
+Would you like to sneak a peek into the wordspaces we have online at the moment?
 Head over to Gavagai's Living Lexicon where you can look up words to see their current left side neighbors, right side neighbors, n-grams, semantically similar words, and associations.